Advocacy groups intensify efforts to action against poverty | Ghana News Agency

 By Samuel Dodoo

-Accra, Aug.
-30, GNA-The Global Call to Action Against Poverty (GCAP-Ghana), a network of civil society organisations across the world, has held its 2023 National People’s Assembly as part of a consultative process in Accra.
+Accra, Sept.
+1, GNA – The Global Call to Action Against Poverty (GCAP-Ghana), a network of civil society organisations across the world, has held its 2023 National People’s Assembly as part of a consultative process in Accra.

+Global Neighbourhood Healthcare Development Organisation (GloNeHDO), to discuss the SDGs Mid-Point to demand an end to poverty and hunger.

-It brought community leaders face-to-face with the people to hear and respond to their demands, inviting voices that have historically been marginalised in decision-making and public policies and civil society organisations (CSOs)to make demands.
+It brought community leaders fact-to-face with the people to hear and respond to their demands, invite voices that have historically been marginalised in decision-making and public polices and civil society organisations (CSOs)to make demands.

 It was on the theme: “SDGs Mid-Point and Global Justice” and attended by stakeholders, CSOs and waste management groups such as the Assorted Waste Alliance and Divine Group International.